praveen-v-j/Rofi-Color_Theme/README.md

   </head>
   <body>
     <h1>Rofi Themes</h1>
     <p>This repository contains themes for the Rofi application launcher.
-Currently, there are two themes available: Blue and Pink.
+Currently, there are three themes available.
 More themes may be added in the future.</p>

 <h2>Themes</h2>